topthreat/PS_Audition_ReversePShellLab/readme.md

 - When prompted, enter the discovered Host IP address and port (4444)

 ### Taking Control 💪
-- On the Host system, witness the connection established in the command prompt.
+- On the Host system, watch as the connection is established.
 - Now, you can type commands into the Host's command prompt, and watch as they are executed on the Target system.
+- Try some commands such as 'whoami' or 'ipconfig'
-- To gracefully end the reverse shell session, simply type "exit" into the Host's command prompt.
+- To gracefully end the reverse shell session, type "exit" into the Host's command prompt.

 ### Cleaning Up 🧹
 - Close the command prompt on the Host system.